Div7195/FoodDeliveryApp/README.md

 ### Customer
 - Edit personal details(name, address, contact, etc);
-- Explore dishes from various restaurents
+- Explore dishes of various restaurents
 - Explore restaurents and their menu
 - Add and remove items from cart
 - Checkout facility to enter address or use current location